nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ## 1. Introduction

-A Verifiable Presentation [VP] is an encoding that enables identity and security information based on Verifiable Credentials to be shared across security domains.
+A Verifiable Presentation (VP) [VP] is an encoding that enables identity and security information based on Verifiable Credentials (VC) to be shared across security domains.
 A security token is generally issued by an Authorization Server and consumed by a client that relies on its content to make authorization decisions.
-In the case of Verifiable Credentials, the presentation is self-signed by the holder using a wallet.
+A Verifiable Presentation can be used as a security token.
+When used as a security token, the wallet of the holder assumes the role of the Authorization Server.

 The OAuth 2.0 Authorization Framework [RFC6749] provides a method for making authenticated HTTP requests to a resource using an access token.
 Access tokens are issued to third-party clients by an Authorization Server (AS) with the (sometimes implicit) approval of the resource owner.